Silviameteoro/GCAM-LAC_Modeling/Model Inputs/configuration_files/README.md

 6 - config-FullTech_hydro.xml: For simulations of the FullTech: Hydropower scenario.

-These files call all other files needed for each scenario simulation.
+Each configuration file calls all other model input files needed for each scenario simulation. (**** Note that it is not necessary to download these configuration files.
+When the source code is downloaded, these files are downloaded alongside with the code. ****)